Appendices

 B: Course Abbreviations

-The University offers undergraduate courses in a variety of subjects.
+The University offers graduate courses in a variety of subjects.
 The following table lists

-3. the colleges or units in which they are taught, and
+3. the colleges or units in which they are taught.

 The prefixes are used in course listings in this catalog and the semester class schedule.